egovernments/health-campaign-services/digit-health-services/health-delivery-service/README.md

-# eGov Registration Service
+# eGov Delivery Service

-This module facilitates registration of beneficiaries across different campaigns and missions.
+This module facilitates delivery to beneficiaries across different campaigns and missions.